cloudflare/python-cloudflare-cli4/README.rst

         # A minimal call with debug enabled
         cf = CloudFlare.CloudFlare(debug=True))

-        # Using API Token (note missing email)
+        # An authenticated call using an API Token (note the missing email)
         cf = CloudFlare.CloudFlare(token='00000000000000000000000000000000')

-        # A full blown call with passed basic account information
+        # An authenticated call using an API Key
         cf = CloudFlare.CloudFlare(email='user@example.com', token='00000000000000000000000000000000')

-        # A full blown call with passed basic account information and CA-Origin info
+        # An authenticated call using an API Key and CA-Origin info
         cf = CloudFlare.CloudFlare(email='user@example.com', token='00000000000000000000000000000000', certtoken='v1.0-...')

 If the account email and API key are not passed when you create the